-3. The Academic Misconduct Investigation
+The Academic Misconduct Investigation

-This Policy is the same for both minor and major cases of academic misconduct.
-Severe Cases such as suspected contract cheating is managed by the Assessment Management department2.
+The investigation process is the same for both minor and major cases of academic misconduct.
+The academic misconduct investigation meeting should take place before it is reported to Assessment Management.
+Severe cases, such as suspected contract cheating, are managed by Assessment Management and covered in Section 6 of this policy.